-- combination of astronomical conditions.

-- water at a particular time.

-- intervention, usually by dredging.

-- depth.

-1. ALAT: Approximate Lowest Astronomical Tide; the lowest tidal level which can be predicted to occur under average meteorological conditions and under any

-2. Height of tide: the vertical distance from the chart datum (ALAT) to the level of the

-3. Maintained depths: the depth at which a channel is kept through human

-4. Soundings: measured or charted depth of water or the measurement of such a

-5. Overdredge: an additional depth margin provided by a dredging operation to ensure that the depth at a specific location is never less than the pre-determined maintained depth over the interval between programmed dredging operations.
+- 1. ALAT: Approximate Lowest Astronomical Tide; the lowest tidal level which can be predicted to occur under average meteorological conditions and under any combination of astronomical conditions. - 2.
+Observed depth: the vertical distance from the sea surface to the sea floor, at any state of the tide, based on S-44 measurements. - 3.
+Soundings: measured or charted depth of water or the measurement of such a depth - 4.
+Height of tide: the vertical distance from the chart datum (ALAT) to the level of the water at a particular time. - 5.
+Maintained depth: the depth at which a channel is kept through human intervention, usually by dredging. - 6.
+Overdredge: an additional depth margin provided by a dredging operation to ensure that the depth at a specific location is never less than the pre-determined maintained depth over the interval between programmed dredging operations.